 Multan

 An exceedingly ancient city in the Punjab.
 In ancient times Multan was known as "The House of Gold" and was the main religious center for a popular Indian solar cult centered around the god Aditya.
-Alexander the Great's quest to conquer the world finished at Multan as he has defeated here and could not re-establish his forces to go further east.
+Alexander the Great's quest to conquer the world finished at Multan as he was defeated here and could not re-establish his forces to go further east.

 • Jibawin ?